 Ed note: this is the first commentary I ever wrote for 3rd Degree.
-It was posted sometime in late 1997 shortly after creating 3rd Degree.
+It was posted sometime in August 1998.
 It’s a little rambly and not very tight.
 I hadn’t developed a voice yet and was still learning to focus.
 I particularly did a poor job explaining camera angles in the TV section comparing soccer to basketball.
 Again, I have only edited this post here for some light spelling and punctuation; and to fit the new site’s format.

 We have had a fairly successful first two years of MLS.
 The first season MLS lost something like $25 million and the second season it was down to $14 million.
 You’ve got to consider that an improvement.
 I guess the real way to determine if MLS is a success or not is if they ever make money.
 What was the original projection?
 Oh yeah, make money in year five.

 Ok.
 Check this space after year five and we’ll see if MLS is a success.